 A curious story comes with these photos I took on 13th January 2016.
 At first look there was something unusual happening on these ISS frames.
-Somehow one of the eight Solar Array Wings shone brighter than the others.
+Somehow one of the eight Solar Arrays shone brighter than the others.
 I did not really understand on that evening what was exactly going on.
 Next day I did a bit of research and apparently a power system issue caused the misalignment which needed to be fixed soon.
 More info in this article.

 Luckily we happened to have a british astronaut called Tim Peake currently on board the ISS available.
 He and his “buddy” Tim Kopra went for a spacewalk (officially EVA – or extravehicular activity) to fix the issue.
 They just did it and as they began working on other tasks, Kopra had “water intrusion in his suit” and they had to abandon the mission after 4 hours and 43 minutes.
 Still a very successful mission, the primary task was accomplished and everyone was back safe and sound.
 More about the spacewalk story on this link.